kekyo/chibicc-cil-toolchain/README.md

 ```

 Initializer directives may be used any number of times in the source code.
-They are called from the real type initializer of the `C.text` class.
+They are called from the real type initializer of the `C.data` class.

 However, the order cannot be specified.
 The relationship of one Initializer depending on the other is not taken into account.